Rao Asthan

-Rao Asthan (died April 15, 1291) was the second Rao of Rathore clan.
+Rao Asthan (died 15 April 1291) was the second Rao of the Rathore clan from 1273 until his death in 1291.
 His father was Rao Sheoji and his mother was a Chavdi Rajputani.

-History
+Reign

 He conquered Khed from Guhilotes and consequently his descendants bore the patronymic Khedecha Rathores.

 Rao Asthan killed Samaliya Koli of Idar and granted Idar to his younger brother Sonag.
 Songa's descendants are thus known as Idariya Rathore.

 Aja, Rao Asthan's another younger brother migrated near Dwarka, where he killed Bhojraj Chavda.
 Aja's descendants are known are Vadhels.